-Cities like Seoul attracts many investors thanks to preferable ownership regulations, having a strong economy, and bright future outlook.
+Cities like Seoul attracts many investors thanks to preferable ownership regulations, having a strong economy, and a bright future outlook.

 We see large foreign corporations such as WeWork and Marriott expanding quickly in Korea, trying to grasp market shares.